Explore the World: Travel Tips for Stroke Survivors

 3. Plan Your Itinerary with Care

-A well-planned itinerary can make your journey smoother and more enjoyable.
-Here are some tips for creating a plan that suits your needs:
+A thoughtfully arranged schedule can make your experience smoother and more enjoyable.
+Here are a few tips for creating an approach that fits your needs:

 Pace Yourself: Avoid overloading your schedule.
 Allow plenty of time for rest and recovery between activities.
 Remember, this is your trip—there’s no need to rush.